-This Statement of Investment Principles ("SIP") sets out the Trustee's policy on various matters governing decisions about the investments of the Skanska Pension Fund ("the Fund"), a Fund with Defined Benefit ("DB") and legacy Defined Contribution ("DC") sections.
-This SIP replaces the previous SIP dated May 2021.
+This Statement of Investment Principles ("SIP") sets out the Trustee's policy on various matters governing decisions about the investments of the Skanska Pension Fund ("the Fund"), a pension scheme with Defined Benefit ("DB") and legacy Defined Contribution ("DC") sections.
+This SIP replaces the previous SIP dated September 2022.

 The SIP is designed to meet the requirements of Section 35 (as amended) of the Pensions Act 1995 ("the Act"), the Occupational Pension Schemes (Investment) Regulations 2005 (as amended) and the Pension Regulator's guidance for defined benefit pension schemes (March 2017) and the Occupational Pension Schemes (Charges and Governance) Regulations 2015.
-The SIP also reflects the Trustee's response to the Myners voluntary code of investment principles.